ctbngoc1/cnn_brain_mri/README.md

 The learning rate was set to 0.01 for the NoT vs (Gl, Mn, Pt) model and 0.005 for both the Gl vs (Mn, Pt) and Mn vs Pt models.
 The number of epochs was set to 10, 20, and 25 for these three models, respectively.

 The final OvF models were evaluated using ROC curve, Decision curve and Area Under the ROC Curve (AUC).
-Afterwards, the three ROC - based criteria and the net benefit function were used to find the optimal classification threshold for each OvF model.
+Afterwards, the three ROC-based criteria and the net benefit function were used to find the optimal classification threshold for each OvF model.

 #### ROC curve and AUC